-Complaints concerning the operation or marketing of the Scheme should be referred in the first instance to the Manager at the Head Office shown on Appendix 3.
-If a complaint cannot be resolved satisfactorily with the Manager, it may be referred to the Financial Ombudsman Service at Exchange Tower, London E14 9SR.
+Complaints concerning the operation or marketing of the Scheme should be referred in the first instance to the Manager at the Head Office address shown on page 4.
+If a complaint cannot be resolved satisfactorily with the Manager, it may be referred to the Financial Ombudsman Service, Exchange Tower, London E14 9SR.